 And then we sprayed those hearts green.

 While I was waiting for the paint to dry, I took a walk around the garden and found some twigs that would make great trunks.
-The pool noodle had a hole right down the middle, so I just glued the twigs inside.
-To hide the hole on top of the heart, I sprayed and glued some of the left over pool noodle bits over the hole.
+The pool noodle had a hole right down the middle, so the twigs were just glued inside.
+To hide the hole on top of the heart, spray and glue some of the left over pool noodle bits over the hole.

-For extra love I tied little hearts made from bits of bark to the buckets.
+For extra love you can tie little hearts made from bits of bark to the buckets.
 Since these are supposed to be place cards, I thought I’d write the names on the bark hearts.
 But bark is rough and every time I wrote something it looked like a drunk spider had fallen into a bucket of paint before trying to crawl home.
-So I used ice cream sticks instead to make little signs instead.
+So I used ice cream sticks instead to make little signs.

 Oh, how I wish I could sit around a table with these special ladies, Katrin, Keri, Mary and PIli.
 Since that won’t be happening anytime soon, the best I can do is create a virtual table and add their names to the place cards.